 Rewards

-Many business credit cards are also generous rewards cards that can earn you cash back, points, or miles on select business expenses.
-When using your card to cover expenses for advertising, office supplies, internet, etc, why not earn rewards towards booking a free vacation or some grand getaway?
-Alternatively you could redeem your rewards in the form of statement credits to help cover your everyday business expenses.
+When using your card to cover expenses for advertising, office supplies, and the internet, why not earn rewards towards booking a free vacation or some grand getaway?
+Alternatively, you could redeem your rewards in the form of statement credits to help cover your everyday business expenses.

 How to choose the best business credit card for you

 Finding the best business credit cards that fit your needs comes down to assessing a few key factors of the card and determining your specific business needs, as well as your personal finances.
-For instance, consider the rewards, interest rates (both the intro rate and the subsequent ongoing variable APR), credit limit, and fees associated with the card.
+For instance, consider the bonus rewards, interest rates (both the intro APR rate and the subsequent ongoing variable APR), credit limit, and fees associated with the card.

 Then, consider where most of your business expenses might come from.
 Do you travel a lot?
 What percentage of your monthly costs are used for advertising?
 Do you deal with irregular payments?
 Answering these questions can help narrow down your choices.
 Once you've considered how your business will spend and what your business will benefit from, you'll have an easier time picking the best new card for you.